 This gene encodes a member of the LIM/homeodomain family of transcription factors.
 The encoded protein binds to the enhancer region of the insulin gene, among others, and may play an important role in regulating insulin gene expression.
 The encoded protein is central to the development of pancreatic cell lineages and may also be required for motor neuron generation.
 Mutations in this gene have been associated with maturity-onset diabetes of the young. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ISL1 Gene

 ISL1 (ISL LIM Homeobox 1) is a Protein Coding gene.
 Diseases associated with ISL1 include Exstrophy Of Bladder and Bladder Exstrophy-Epispadias-Cloacal Exstrophy Complex.
-Among its related pathways are Peptide hormone metabolism and Neural Crest Differentiation.
+Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Type II diabetes mellitus.
 Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and RNA polymerase II activating transcription factor binding.
 An important paralog of this gene is ISL2.

 UniProtKB/Swiss-Prot for ISL1 Gene